Jinmo/idapkg/docs/source/index.rst

 Welcome to idapkg's documentation!
 ==================================

-idapkg is a package manager for IDA Pro.
-Packages are made of plugins, processor, loader modules, and til/sig/ids files.
-They can be downloaded from public / private repos.
+idapkg is a package manager for IDA Pro utilizing `IDAUSR env <https://www.hex-rays.com/products/ida/support/idadoc/1375.shtml>`_.

-The package format is same as IDA loads the plugin, except info.json.
-See IDAUSR variable.
-See `IDAUSR variable <https://www.hex-rays.com/products/ida/support/idadoc/1375.shtml>`_.
+A Package is a collection of plugins, processor, loader modules, and til/sig/ids files.
+They can be downloaded from `public <https://idapkg.com>`_ / `private <https://github.com/Jinmo/idapkg-api>`_ repos.
+A package's directory structure is like below:

 .. code-block :: diff